boolean-uk/js-softplay/README.md

 You need to write a program that **maintains a count** of both the number of children and adults inside a soft player center.
 Inside the `src/soft-play.js` file, you should add the following functions:

 ### function enter(numAdults, numChildren)
-This function is used to register adults and children entering the soft play center.
-The function should check for the following conditions:
+This function is used to rdren entering the soft play center.
+The function should check for the following conditions: egister adults and chil
 * Every child entering the soft play center is accompanied by at least 1 adult.

 If any of these checks fail, the function should return `false`.
 Otherwise, the function should return `true` and `numAdults` and `numChildren` should be added to the current totals.